-Social Democracy (electoral politics): Even if you could use the electoral system to make gains for the people, those small gains are not permanent because you must also engage in continuous struggle to protect those gains and that struggle alone creates road blocks to additional gains.
-First you must be able to have your gains enforced, then funded each year and protect your gains from being repelled.
-That makes it hard to produce further gains.
-The electoral process is dominated by the accumulation of political power.
-Political power once gained has as its first priority the continuation of its power.
+ority the continuation of its power.
 That means that it must struggle against all real or imaged threats to its power.
-Since political power is centralized power in the hands of a few in order to govern the many, the many must be controlled in order to govern them.
+Since political power is centralised power in the hands of a few in order to govern the many, the many must be controlled in order to govern them.
 Thus even the most progressive tendencies of political power become nothing more than a new ruling class.

 Marxist-Leninism: The idea of a single vanguard party seizing control of the apparatus of the State and through a dictatorship creating a communist system has been one of the greatest historical mistakes ever made.
-It is the very nature of the State to centralize power within it and given that reality, no State will ever wither away its power, rather it will continue to seek to strengthen its centralized power.
+It is the very nature of the State to centralise power within it and given that reality, no State will ever wither away its power, rather it will continue to seek to strengthen its centralised power.
 The State is the mechanism in which the few govern the many.
 And thus the direct interests of the governing few and the people who are governed have little in common and the interests of the many are a direct threat to the governing few.
 In order to protect itself from the threat of the many, the governing few, no matter who they are, must meet that threat by greater social control and suppression of the threat from the many.
 Thus, Marxist-Leninism can never evolve past its single party dictatorship.

 One of the stated goals of Marxist-Leninism is to do away with capitalism and the capitalist class's control of the State.
-But since Marxist-Leninism uses the institutions of the State it is unable to create permanent revolution because capitalism has the means of reestablishing itself by regaining control of the institutions of State power.
+But since Marxist-Leninism uses the institutions of the State it is unable to create permanent revolution because capitalism has the means of re-establishing itself by regaining control of the institutions of State power.
 This process has been seen clearly throughout the world, as one Marxist-Leninist controlled country after another one has fallen back into capitalism.
 Though Marx had the idea that socialism would evolve out of advanced capitalism, we are seeing throughout the world where Marxism advances the industrial devolvement of a country and rather than evolve into advanced socialism, it has evolved into advanced capitalism.